 COMMON BRAND NAME(S): Butrans

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
-If a child accidentally swallows this drug, get medical help right away.
+If a child accidentally swallows or uses this drug, get medical help right away.

 USES: This medication is used to help relieve moderate to severe ongoing pain (such as due to arthritis, chronic back pain).
 Buprenorphine belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.